jindrichmynarz/dissertation/parts/offline_evaluation.md

 This makes it suitable for our evaluation setup, since for each query (i.e. a contract) we know only one true positive (i.e. the awarded bidder).
 MRR@10 reflects how prominent the position of the hit is in the matchmaking results.
 We aim to increase MRR@10, corresponding to a lower rank the hit has.
-MRR@10 for the matchmaker $m$ can be defined as follows:
+MRR@10 can be defined as follows:

 $$MRR@10 = \frac{1}{\left\vert{C}\right\vert}\sum_{c \in C} mir(c)$$ <!-- _b -->

 The adopted metrics that go beyond accuracy include prediction coverage (PC), catalog coverage at 10 (CC@10), and long-tail percentage at 10 (LTP@10).
 PC [@Herlocker2004, p.
 40] measures the amount of items for which the evaluated system is able to produce recommendations.
 We strive to increase PC to achieve a near-complete coverage.
-PC for the matchmaker $m$ is defined as the share of queries for which non-empty results are returned.
+PC for the matchmaker $m$ is defined as the share of the queries for which non-empty results are returned.

 $$PC = \frac{\left\vert{c \in C : \mathit{match10}_{m}(c) \neq \varnothing}\right\vert}{\left\vert{C}\right\vert}$$ <!-- _b -->

 CC@10 [@Ge2010, p.
 258] reflects diversity of the recommended items.
-Systems that recommend a limited set of items have a low catalog coverage, while systems that recommend diverse items achieve a higher catalog coverage.
+Systems that recommend a limited set of items have a low catalog coverage, while systems that recommend many diverse items achieve a higher catalog coverage.
 We compute CC@10 for the matchmaker $m$ as the number of distinct bidders in the top 10 results for all contracts divided by the number of all bidders.

 $$CC@10 = \frac{\left\vert{\bigcup_{c \in C} \mathit{match10}_{m}(c)}\right\vert}{\left\vert{B}\right\vert}$$ <!-- _b -->